 This is creating a challenging environment for Australian companies and their boards.
 They are facing higher premiums, less capacity, potentially lower limits and in some cases no cover at all for Securities Claims.
 This is putting more pressure on boards to ensure they have the right culture in place.
 The recent Royal Commission into Banking revealed a substantial breakdown in Australian Corporate Culture in the Financial Services Industry which now needs to be repaired.
 Adequate D&O cover has never been more important.

 The reality is, it is likely that Australian companies will face a lengthy period of elevated D&O insurance premiums and coverage which is insufficient.
 Early engagement and a tripartite relationship is key for a successful placement.

 If you have any concerns or questions about your current D&O program, please call David McKenzie on 3052 8009.

 This website has been prepared for general information purposes only and not as specific advice to any particular person.
 Any advice contained in this website is General Advice and does not take into account any person’s individual investment objectives, financial situation or needs.
+Any legal information contained in this website is of a general nature only.
+It is not, nor is intended to be legal advice.
 Before acting on any of the information included in these articles you should consider whether it is appropriate to your particular circumstances, alternatively seek professional advice.
 Any references to past performance are not an indication of future performance.
 You will find further details of the service we provide and any cost to you within our Financial Services Guide.
 Prepared by Bluebook Insurance Brokers Pty Ltd ABN 18 623 039 707; AFSL 509657.